St. Julian's, Malta

-Saint Julian's (San Ġiljan) is a town in the Central Region of Malta.
+Saint Julian's (San Ġiljan) is a town in the Eastern Region of Malta.
 As of 2020, its registered number of inhabitants stands at 13,792.
 It is situated along the coast, north of the country's capital, Valletta.
 It is known for tourism-oriented businesses, such as hotels, restaurants and nightclubs which are centred mainly in an area known as Paceville.

 Etymology, feast and traditions

-The town is named after its patron saint; Saint Julian who is widely known as Julian the Hospitaller and Julian the Poor whereby he is the patron saint of hunters.
-Before the reform to the Calendar of Saints, the memorial to St Julian was on 27 January.
+The town is named after its patron saint; Saint Julian the Hospitaller whereby he is the patron saint of hunters.
+Before the reform of the Calendar of Saints, the memorial to St Julian was on 27 January.
 Nowadays, it is celebrated on 12 February, although in Malta an additional feast, in the spirit of the many summer feasts around the island, is celebrated on the last Sunday of August.